zzcczc/COMP0035-tutorials-2025/docs/7_app_design/7-04-draw-design.md

 # 3. Determine the application structure

 Model-View-Controller (MVC) MVC is a common design pattern for web applications.
-This activity assumes a decision has been made to structure the app in accordance the MVC pattern.
+This activity assumes a decision has been made to structure the app in accordance with the MVC pattern.
 You are not required to follow this pattern in your coursework.
-It is used here for speed in the tutorial so you don't have to start from a blank sheet in determining the app structure.
+It is used here for speed in the tutorial, so you don't have to start from a blank sheet in determining the app structure.

 ## MVC design pattern